 It’s Tuesday morning and I’m working through my to do list to get prepared for Thanksgiving.
 I’m hosting this year.
-My sister and her family will be here along with my man M and his two sons.
-M and I both feel excited about this holiday season.
+My sister and her family will be here along with my man Mark and his two sons.
+Mark and I both feel excited about this holiday season.
 We both have had years when we were not.

 The holidays are a pause in the everyday routines.
 This pause brings time to reflect on how things are going and how we feel.
 The pause could bring feelings of thankfulness and joy or feelings of sadness and loneliness.
 The natural inclination to take stock, makes the holidays a vulnerable time but possibly a helpful time.